Join the South East London Anchor System programme to tackle challenges that affect people's health and wellbeing

 In July 2024 we hosted our first health and housing workshop to begin exploring the links between health and housing, and the challenges and opportunities for working more closely to reduce housing-related health inequalities.

-We are carrying out research to understand how health and housing organisations are already working together to reduce health inequalities that arise from housing issues, and in November we will reconvene to agree a health and housing action plan.
+We carried out research to understand how health and housing organisations are already working together to reduce health inequalities that arise from housing issues, and we agreed our priorities and set up a Health and Housing Coalition

-In Summer 2023 we involved you and other people living in south east London representing our diverse communities to understand the pressures on you and your community, to help us create solutions to issues affecting people’s health.
+In the summer 2023 we involved you and other people living in south east London representing our diverse communities to understand the pressures on you and your community, to help us create solutions to issues affecting people’s health.

 Thank you to everyone who was involved in our listening campaign and supported us to hear from you and your community.